Call

 Reformer Pilates improves posture

 Poor posture leads to a host of problems, from head and neck pain to unattractive sitting and standing positions.
-Improving core strength through Pilates can improve the body’s ability to hold itself in the correct position.
+Improving core strength through Pilates can enhance the body’s ability to maintain proper posture.

 Reformer Pilates improves balance

 Balance is central to many of life’s daily activities.
-From simply walking to completing more complex movements, balance helps to reduce falls and maintain proper coordination among all parts of the body.
+From simply walking to performing more complex movements, balance helps reduce falls and maintain proper coordination throughout the body.

 Pilates can provide an improved balance.
 Among older adults, Pilates has been shown to prevent falls, due to its ability to help seniors keep their balance.
-Pilates contributes to better balance, thanks to its focus on improving core strength and bodily alignment.
+Pilates improves balance by focusing on core strength and alignment.

 Reformer Pilates could improve the immune system